Most corporate networks will be using proxy servers to stay safe online.

 - If you are using your home proxy at work, your employer will still most likely be able to see everything that you are doing on your computer.
 A lot of employers out there actually forbid their employees to use any type of proxy, so if you get caught, then there could be some serious consequences.

-Just make sure that you understand the risks that are associated with using a proxy server at home, especially if you choose to use a free or public proxy.
+Just make sure that you understand the risks that are associated with creating and using a proxy server at home, especially if you choose to use a free or public proxy.